 - Flea bites and infestations

 If your cat or kitten has regular access or exposure to any of the items listed above and they are not as healthy as they usually are, chances are your cat is suffering from allergies.

-A quick visit to your local veterinarian will help determine if indeed your cat has allergies as well as determine if there is any other under lying health issues.
-Once you have a positive diagnosis for allergies, your vet can also help narrow down the potential cause.
+A quick visit to your local veterinarian will help determine if indeed your cat has allergies as well as determine if there are any other underlying health issues.
+Once you have a positive diagnosis of allergies, your vet can also help narrow down the potential cause.

 Prevention is one of the main avoidance for allergies in cats.
 However, certain environmental factors cannot be controlled.
-When your cat or kitten has symptoms or a diagnosis of allergies, you can use home remedies for cat allergies to help soothe your cat.
+When your cat or kitten has symptoms or a diagnosis of allergies, you can use herbal remedies to help soothe your cat.

 1. Internal and External Use of Coconut Oil

-Be careful to not let your cat ingest too much of the coconut oil because an over load in the system can cause oily stools.
+Notes: Be careful to not let your cat ingest too much coconut oil because an overload in the system can cause oily stools.